Bukit Larut: History

-After the treaty was signed, Taiping received Captain Speedy, a British assistant.
-The British found that tin mining activity could be easily observed from Bukit Larut, and that the hill was also suitable as a place of retreat from the hot weather for the English people who were based in nearby Larut and Taiping.
 Construction of the hill station took place in 1884 and the hill was named after George Maxwell, a British Malaya administrator.
 The first retreat bungalow, "The Cottage", was set up in 1884 for the Resident-General of Perak.
 The development was followed by the construction of Tempinis Bungalow (formerly Treacher Bungalow) and Cendana Bungalow (formerly The Hut), in 1880 and 1889, to accommodate visitors of Maxwell Hill.
 The Tea Garden constructed in 1887 used to be part of a tea plantation estate for Assam Tea prior to its end at an unspecified date.
 Maxwell Hill was renamed to Bukit Larut in 1979.